floragunncom/search-guard-docs/_content/_docs_kibana/kibana_authentication_saml_advanced.md

     user_mapping.subject_pattern: "^(.+)@example\.com$"
 ```

 In this example, `(.+)` is the capturing group, i.e., at least one character.
 This group must be followed by the string `@example.com`, which must be present, but will not be part of the resulting user name in Search Guard.
-If you try to login with a subject that does not match this pattern (e.g. `foo@bar`), login will fail.
+If you try to log in with a subject that does not match this pattern (e.g. `foo@bar`), the login will fail.

 You can use all the pattern features which the Java `Pattern` class supports.
 See the [official documentation](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) for details.

 Keep in mind that all capturing groups are used for constructing the user name.
 If you need grouping only because you want to apply a pattern quantifier or operator, you should use non-capturing groups: `(?:...)`.

 Example for using capturing groups and non-capturing groups: